 To combat this, electrical isolation equipment, such as REO’s range of medical isolation devices, will become more commonplace.
 Our range of REOMED medical transformers, for example, provides safe galvanic separation between the primary and secondary electrical circuits to protect patients.

 3. Aluminium windings and ingress protection for electric vehicles

 The utopian dream of self-driving, autonomous vehicles is almost within reach.
 With many test projects already underway, it is clear that electric vehicles will feature heavily in cities of the future.

 One of the biggest barriers to widespread adoption has been battery technology.
 The power-to-weight ratio and longevity of the battery, as well as charging infrastructure, need to be addressed.
-While making batteries more powerful is the most obvious approach, reducing the weight of the car and its powertrain is more efficient and cost effective.
+While making batteries more powerful is the most obvious approach, reducing the weight of the car and its powertrain is more efficient and cost-effective.

 Electric car systems of the future will use lightweight aluminium rather than the copper-wound induction motor technology common today.
-However, because terminal connections between aluminium and copper can result in contact corrosion, we will simultaneously see increased use of ingress protection to prevent water and dust penetrating electric motors.
+However, because terminal connections between aluminium and copper can result in contact corrosion, we will simultaneously see increased use of ingress protection to prevent water and dust from penetrating electric motors.